mvsde/website/content/pronouns/en.md

     alt: Non-binary pride flag (horizontal stripes in yellow, white, purple, black).
 ---

 Hi there, I’m a [non-binary person](https://en.wikipedia.org/wiki/Non-binary_gender) and use pronouns that may be unfamiliar to you.
-I compiled a short overview and some examples to help you get started.
+I compiled a short list and some examples to help you get started.

 This page is also available in [German](../de/){hreflang=de}.